thegland/wooldid/README.md

 *Contact:* thomas.hegland@ahrq.hhs.gov, thomashegland.com, @thomas_hegland

-*Citation:* Hegland, Thomas A. wooldid: Estimation of Difference-in-Differences Treatment Effects with Staggered Treatment Onset Using Heterogeneity-Robust Two-Way
-Fixed Effects Regressions.
-Statistical Software Components s459238, 2023.
+*Citation:* Thomas A. Hegland, 2023.
+"WOOLDID: Stata module to estimate Difference-in-Differences Treatment Effects with Staggered Treatment Onset Using Heterogeneity-Robust Two-Way Fixed Effects Regressions," Statistical Software Components S459238, Boston College Department of Economics, revised 06 Oct 2023. https://ideas.repec.org/c/boc/bocode/s459238.html

 *Disclaimer:* This document reflects only the views of the author and does not necessarily represent the views of the Agency for Healthcare Research and Quality, the Department of Health and Human Services, or the United States government.
 The program with which this file is associated is the work of the author and does not come with any endorsement by or warranty from the Agency for Healthcare Research and Quality, the Department of Health and Human Services, or the United States government.

 &nbsp;